 To prevent bleeding when your platelets are low:

-- Avoid medicines that thin your blood, like aspirin and ibuprofen.
+- Avoid medicines that can affect your platelet function, like aspirin and ibuprofen

 - Limit how much alcohol you drink, because it can make bleeding worse.